 In this tutorial I'll explain how I painted the Manufactorum above from Games Workshop's Cities of Death scenery range.
-It's the same paint scheme I used for painting the Promethium Relay Pipes I posted recently.
-It's a quick technique that yields great results, in fact I painted three structures in just a couple of hours.
+It's the same paint scheme I used for painting the Promethium Relay Pipes I posted a while ago.
+It's a quick technique that yields great results and works perfectly for Shadow War: Armageddon terrain.
 Find out more after the jump.

 This tutorial assumes you have a good understanding of how to paint, as it involves non-GW paints and airbrushing.
 Underneath each picture are the corresponding instructions.
 Each step shows the paint(s) I used during that step.
 If a non-GW paint was used, I try my best to give you suitable alternatives [in brackets].

 GW Charadon Granite [OOP, use a mix of Stormvermin Fur and black]Vallejo Game Colour Scar Red [Khorne Red is similar]

 Vallejo Model Colour German Grey [mix Eshin Grey with black]

 Army Painter Warpaints Strong Tone Ink [old Devlan Mud, or Agrax Earthshade but it's slightly lighter]

 1. The whole model was primed with black primer.
 I used Army Painter Matt Black and then Vallejo Surface Primer black, fired with my airbrush, to get into every nook and cranny.
 This is essential, as this coat will provide the shading for the next layers.
 Of course you could just use black spray primer and then use a brush to apply black to the areas the primer didn't hit.